Finding better ways to provide the materials the world needs

 Join our team

-We’ve invested in the Australian Scandium Project in New South Wales, Australia, one of the world's highest-grade primary scandium oxide resources.
+We’ve invested in the Burra project in New South Wales, Australia, one of the world's highest-grade primary scandium oxide resources.
 It can potentially be the first primary scandium production site outside of Asia.
 This scalable resource is our second scandium project – in 2022, we produced the first batch of high-purity scandium oxide at our commercial-scale demonstration plant at Sorel-Tracy in Canada, making us the first North American producer of this critical mineral.

 The Board committed funding in July 2021, subject to receiving all relevant approvals, permits and licences.
 We are focused on consultation with all stakeholders to explore all options following the Government of Serbia's cancellation of the Spatial Plan in January 2022.

 In June 2023 we approved $498 million of funding to deliver underground development and infrastructure for an area known as the North Rim Skarn (NRS).
-Production from the NRS will commence in 2024 and is expected to ramp up over 2 years, to deliver around 250,000 tonnes of additional mined copper over the next 10 years alongside open cut operations.
+Production from the NRS will commence in 2025 and is expected to ramp up over 2 years, to deliver around 250,000 tonnes of additional mined copper over the next 10 years alongside open cut operations1.

 In September 2022, we approved development capital totalling $55 million to start underground mining in an area known as the Lower Commercial Skarn (LCS).
 Underground production within LCS started in February 2023, and is expected to deliver a total of around 30 thousand tonnes of additional mined copper through the period to 20271.
 These 2 investments will support Kennecott in building a world class underground mine.

-The Oyu Tolgoi copper mine in Mongolia is a world-class open pit mine and underground project.
-More than 80% of Oyu Tolgoi’s total value lies deep underground.
-We are building an underground mine complex, that will use block-caving mining techniques to extract the ore and transport it to the surface.
+The Oyu Tolgoi (OT) copper mine in Mongolia is a world-class open pit mine and underground project.
+The most valuable part of the copper resource lies deep underground.
+We have built an underground mine complex, that will use block-caving mining techniques to extract the ore and transport it to the surface.

 At peak production, Oyu Tolgoi is expected to operate in the first quartile of the copper cash cost curve2.
 Oyu Tolgoi is expected to produce around 500,000 tonnes3 of copper per year on average from 2028 to 2036 from the open pit and underground, compared to 130,000 tonnes in 2022 (open pit)4.